QuanRin/Timecamp-Clone/README.md

     <a href="#Getting-Started">Getting Started</a> &#10023; <a href="#Install">Installing</a> &#10023;
   </p>

    TimeCamp is a web-based application to track the activity of computer users.
 The application is dedicated either to freelancers or teams.
 The tool is a time tracking software to invoice the employees' work based on an hourly rate, measuring the work effectiveness and project management.
-It is a collaborative project built by a team of 5 and executed in 5 days.
+It is a collaborative project built by a team of 5 and executed in 2 months.

 <br />